 - The other inmates – what are they like?

 To find this information, you have to do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Did you search online or did you have to make a phone call to the Cumberland County courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the Cumberland County courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal records, and your story might help other people that are in the same situation.